alfredmack/YouTube-Video-Uploader/README.md

 1.Create a project in your [Google Developers Console](https://console.developers.google.com),
 1. Enable the YouTube Data API v3 and Google+ API in the project you have created.
 1. Create a client ID for Android, using your SHA1 and package name.
- Read here for more understanding [Register your Android app](https://developers.google.com/youtube/android/player/register) 1.Plug in your Playlist Id into Constants.java and Android API Key into Auth.java 1.Done!
+    Read here for more understanding [Register your Android app](https://developers.google.com/youtube/android/player/register)
+1. Plug in your Playlist Id into Constants.java and Android API Key into Auth.java
+1. Done!
 Enjoy the show!